-Slowing down isn’t that easy.
+Slowing down isn’t easy.

 Sometimes, I flail in a whirlwind of obligations.
 I prune my priorities and take breaks.
 Yet the familiar feeling of urgency creeps up.